-Taught at an early age, by the years of five, Heinrich was taught, everyday, by his grandfather, the art of the pianist, an art unforgettable by those who truly appreciate the touch of a man's fingers over that of a soft and illustrated key, or note, whose filaments are stronger as they vibrate and reverberate with ease.
-Each day, each week, week month, each year, Heinrich was continuously probed with the knowledge of a pianist, until he had managed to compose an already composed piece of art, all by himself, in the quarters of the farmhouse, in the livingroom, next to his grandparents.
+Taught at an early age, by the years of five, Heinrich was under surprivision, everyday, by his grandfather.
+He was taught the art of the pianist, an art unforgettable by those who truly appreciate the touch of a man's fingers over that of a soft and illustrated key, or note, whose filaments are stronger as they vibrate and reverberate with ease.
+Each day, each week, week month, each year, Heinrich was continuously probed with the knowledge of a pianist, until he had managed to compose a piece of art, all by himself, in the quarters of the farmhouse, in the livingroom, next to his grandparents.
 There had been days where only he would play for himself, for the instrument beckoned him to touch her, to touch her beautiful, softened keys of ecstasy and pleasure.
 It hadn't taken him nothing to accustom himself to the beauty of her caress.

 As other talents came, the desire for the piano slowly went in a decline, but it never faded.
 Another art surged, being that of the illustrations, of the capability of holding a pencil and drawing over a canvas with a diverse and numerous selection of colorations, varying from all the crimsons, to all the greeneries, to all the sapphires, to all the blacks and the immaculate.
 But, for Heinrich, the only colors that he saw were the black and the white, and none more, for his grandmother had whispered into his ears:

 Therefore, Heinrich only paints abstracts of what he visualizes, as well as portraits, landscapes and, preferably, when with an age, women without their dresses or coverings.
 It was all for the art, for the passion within the boy, the teenager, the mild adult, for him, for Heinrich, and none else.